 Why a ground-up rebuild

-The pattern across both is clear.
-The constraints I cared about (offline-first, true forking and merging, point-in-time recovery, ownership of data) are not features you can bolt onto an architecture that wasn’t designed around them.
-They are downstream of the data model.
-If the underlying primitive doesn’t handle concurrent, divergent histories as a first-class concept, no amount of UI work will get you there.
+The constraints I cared about (offline-first, real forking and merging, point-in-time recovery, ownership of data) aren’t features you can bolt onto an architecture that wasn’t designed around them.
+They’re downstream of the data model.
+If the underlying primitive doesn’t treat concurrent, divergent histories as a first-class concept, no amount of UI work will get you there.

-I had previously been aware of Conflict-free Replicated Data Types (CRDTs) from collaborative apps like Linear and Figma, but it became obvious that this was the core primitive I needed to build my app on top of.
-CRDTs let each replica edit independently and merge later without a central authority, which is exactly the property required for offline-first editing, branching, and real conflict resolution.
-Luckily there has been a lot of new research done in this area recently.
-I found Automerge, a Rust-based general purpose CRDT library, and I was off to the races.
+I’d been aware of Conflict-free Replicated Data Types (CRDTs) for a while from collaborative apps like Linear and Figma, but it was working through this that made me realize they were exactly the primitive I needed.
+Each replica edits independently and merges later without a central authority, which is the property required for offline-first editing, branching, and real conflict resolution.
+The research in this space has gotten a lot more active recently, and I landed on Automerge, a Rust-based general purpose CRDT library, to build on top of.

 Prototype & Benchmarking